jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 7) click **Complete** to save your settings;

-8) Set SMTP server identity authentication: double click the account added just now in the “Email” tag to pop out the attribute box of the account;
+8) Set SMTP server identity authentication: double click the account added just now in the "Email" tag to pop out the attribute box of the account;

-9) click **Server** tag, select “My server requires identity authentication” option in “Email Sending Server”, Click **Setting” tag on the right side, select “Use the Same Setting with the Email Receiving Server”;
+9) click **Server** tag, select "My server requires identity authentication" option in "Email Sending Server", Click **Setting" tag on the right side, select "Use the Same Setting with the Email Receiving Server";

-10) click **OK**, then “Close” the account box.
+10) click **OK**, then "Close" the account box.

 Now you have completed setting. click **Send and Receive** button in the main window to send and receive emails.